-Taiwan is also the only major producer to evaluate all three aspects of tea experience when grading: leaf appearance, aroma and flavor.
-In fact, they take it a step further by hosting annual tea competitions in the major tea growing regions.
-Farmers submit their finest teas to be judged by a panel of experts, and winning teas are awarded gold, silver and bronze medals.
-Farmers who produce gold medal teas receive a lot of attention and a very sizable income from sales of that harvest - at times, it creates a "futures market" for the tea, with people looking to by next year's harvest before the leaf is even on the bush!
-It's easy to see why: award-winning Taiwanese oolongs can be some of the most expensive teas in the world.
-They're so loved by the Taiwanese themselves, they often don't make it to the world market for sale.
+Culture Taiwan is also the only major producer to evaluate all three aspects of tea experience when grading: leaf appearance, aroma and flavor.
+In fact, they host biannual tea competitions in the major growing regions to encourage quality.
+Farmers submit their finest teas to be judged by a panel of experts, the winning teas are awarded gold, silver and bronze medals.
+Farmers who produce gold medal teas are met with renown and a very sizable income from sales of that harvest - at times, it creates a "futures market" for the tea, with customers buying out the next year's harvest before the leaf is even on the bush.
+Because of its domestic popularity, tea in Taiwan is imported at a rate of three times more than its exported.

 Famous Formosa Teas

 Pouchong ("Bao Zhong") -This lightly oxidized oolong has large, wavy, dark green leaves which yield a pale, golden-yellow cup.
 Processing involves a minimal amount of rolling (each twist using only a single leaf) and a light roast.
 Pouchong literally translates to "paper wrapped," a reference to how the leaf was originally presented.
 Pinglin, the town of its origin, is situated in the mountains thirty minutes from Taipei—a popular daytrip for locals and tourists.
 Originally produced for scenting, this tea is beloved for its delicate floral flavor, buttery texture and light earthy undertones.
 Example: Formosa Pouchong.